krishna11dharnew/DrishKD/README.md

 ## ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub!
+If you like this project, consider giving it a ⭐ on GitHub — it helps a lot!